 Back in January 2013, when I joined Park City Toastmasters to help me with speaking in public, I had no idea where this journey would lead me.
 Not only did I discover a group of people sharing a common goal, I also found new friends and great mentors, in an environment that supported my growth like no other.

 As I participated in the weekly meetings, I discovered the value of peer reviews wisely designed to educate and motivate.
 I grew in confidence with every evaluation.
-With the support of my mentors, I took on roles within our club that I wouldn’t have considered on my own.
+With the support of my mentors, I took on roles within and outside of our club that I wouldn’t have considered on my own.

 The results: semi-finalist in the Global Health & Innovation Conference at Yale University; a TEDx Talk (Salt Lake City) about teeth that attracts thousands of viewers and fans from around the world; a Distinguished Toastmaster Award.

 Today, I get paid to speak.
 Quite an accomplishment for a kid who was afraid of answering the phone well into her teen years and always uncomfortable speaking in public.